-In this same view, the Puritans who came to America for their own freedom of religion, used to burn holes in the tongues of people that didn’t except their weird beliefs and/or they put them in stocks
+In this same view, the Puritans who came to America for their own freedom of religion, used to burn holes in the tongues of people that didn’t except their weird beliefs and/or they put them in stocks or simply hung ‘em.

 The Puritans were an ignorant lot, however—dumb as nails really but with a cruel streak.
 A group of them actually started the Indian wars by sneaking through the darkness of night into an Indian village where men, women and children were asleep and murdered them all.
 All in the name of righteousness of course!

 Speaking of weird: In the Bible (1 Samuel, 18:24-27) King Saul doesn’t quite trust David to marry his daughter.
 So he told the young David that the price for his daughter’s hand was the foreskins of a hundred dead Philistines; a task he thought impossible to accomplish.
 David accomplished the task hands down however and was able to wed his love.

 And talking about nut cases and crazies—there have been cults suffering flagellation (the practice of self-punishment especially for religious purposes).
 Members of these very weird groups either volunteer to be beaten or whip themselves primarily to experience some of Jesus’ torment and suffering.
 Talk about dumb and dumber but at least it reminds me of the joke about a masochist and sadist: The Masochist says to the Sadist, “Beat me…Beat me,” and the Sadist says, “No.”